-(Matthew 13:31) He put another parable before them, saying, "The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field.
+(Matthew 13:31) He presented another parable to them, saying, "The kingdom of heaven is like a mustard seed, which a man took and sowed in his field;

 In His next parable, Jesus explained that the kingdom of heaven would have a small beginning but would grow larger and larger over time.
 Jesus Christ planted the kingdom of heaven in the field (the world).